-The Los Angeles County Fire Department (Fire Department) is responsible for protecting the lives and property of 4.1 million residents living in 1.25 million housing units in 59 cities and all unincorporated areas of Los Angeles County (County).

-The Fire Department's service area include suburban neighborhoods, city centers, commercial districts, sandy beaches, mountain ranges, and more.
+The Los Angeles County Fire Department (Fire Department) is responsible for protecting the lives and property of 4.1 million residents living in 1.25 million housing units in 60 cities and all unincorporated areas of Los Angeles County (County), along with the City of La Habra located in Orange County.
+The Fire Department's service area includes suburban neighborhoods, city centers, commercial districts, sandy beaches, mountain ranges, and more.

-There are 4,670 personnel working within the Fire Department's emergency and business operations bureaus, including firefighters, dispatchers, lifeguards, nurses, and administrative support.
+There are 4,700 personnel working within the Fire Department's emergency and business operations bureaus, including firefighters, dispatchers, lifeguards, nurses, and administrative support.